BSN-Professional and Accelerated Second Degree

 4. Additional agency dress codes must be followed including wearing of hospital ID badge.

 5. In accordance with the majority of our institutional affiliations; no nasal/facial (eyebrow, lip, nasal, tongue, etc.) ornaments may be worn in the practicum.
-In addition, tattoos must be covered.
+In addition, tattoos must be covered (exception of below wrist).
+Tattoos on the wrist and hand must be respectful, not contain inappropriate or offensive images, references, or language.
+The policies of the clinical setting will supersede PNW policy.
 Jewelry permitted includes a ring, watch, and one earring in each ear that may not hang more than one inch below the earlobe.
 Stretched ear lobe plugs are permitted and should be solid white, black, or neutral color and made of rubber material.
 Fingernails are to be clean, well maintained, and at a length that does not exceed the tip of the finger.
 No artificial or acrylic nails are permitted.
 Hair should be clean, neat and if longer than shoulder length should be pulled back and off the shoulders.
 Additional uniform requirements may be implemented due to special clinical arrangements.

 The purpose of this policy is to notify students of the Purdue University Northwest requirement that all students in the College who are enrolled in a clinical course submit to a drug screen as outlined in this policy and test negative before engaging in clinical activity associated with a College of Nursing Program.